 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor). - The submission file for review is in Microsoft Word, PDF, or RTF file format.
 Accepted final draft is in Adobe Acrobat (.pdf) format. - All URL addresses in the text (e.g., http://ejssm.org) are activated and ready to click.
-Such URLs should be on nonperishable web sites. - The text for submissions is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text. - The text adheres to the stylistic and bibliographic requirements outlined in this guide.
+Such URLs should be on nonperishable web sites. - The text for submissions is single-spaced; uses a 10-point font; employs italics, rather than underlining; and all illustrations, figures, and tables are placed within the text.
+Text within figures should be large enough to read without magnification. - The text adheres to the stylistic and bibliographic requirements outlined in this guide.